 If you don't have your copy of the Provider Directory, you can request a copy from Member Services.
+Requests for hard copy Provider Directories will be mailed to you within three business days.

 Section 3.3 Pharmacy Directory

 The pharmacy directory lists our network pharmacies.
 Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
 You can use the Pharmacy Directory to find the network pharmacy you want to use.
 See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.